mzadfar/FreeRTOS/README.md

 #### Empty project

 * This is a FreeRTOS empty example proect to initiate practicing FreeRTOS.
-First copy "[Libraries](https://github.com/ahasanzadeh/BareMetal/tree/main/008_VirtualComTxCharacter)" folder from project into this prject folder.
+First copy folder"[Libraries](https://github.com/ahasanzadeh/BareMetal/tree/main/008_VirtualComTxCharacter)" into this prject folder.
 Open a terminal inside the folder, and run "make clean" to remove all previousely generated *.hex, *.elf, *.bin, *.srec etc files, and then run "make -j all".

 #### SemiHosting

-* This is a FreeRTOS semihosting example to debug project using OPENOCD and a console like telnet etc. Follow corresponding oder for "FreeRTOS Empty project" above.
+* This is a FreeRTOS semihosting example to debug project using OPENOCD and a console like telnet etc. Follow corresponding oder for "Empty project" above.
 No ModelSim simulation for this example.

 #### Virtual Com Port

-* This is a FreeRTOS example equiped with virtual COM port to communicate with PC.
+* This is a FreeRTOS example equiped with virtual COM port to communicate with PC instead of semihosting.
 Follow corresponding oder for "FreeRTOS Empty project" above.
 No ModelSim simulation for this example.

 #### Task Yielding